darrylwest/mock-browser/README.md

 ## Overview

 A mock browser with window, document, location, navigation, local and session storage to use for client side code tests in a node environment.
-The majority of the implementation is from the [jsdom project](https://github.com/tmpvar/jsdom).
+A majority of the implementation is from the [jsdom project](https://github.com/tmpvar/jsdom) with enhancements for local and session storage plus some fixes for un-implemented document features (classList).

 ## Installation

 ~~~
     npm install mock-browser --save
 ~~~

+If you just use the mock for testing then '--save-dev' is more appropriate.
+But, the AbstractBrowser could (should) be used for run time to replace client logic that normally accesses globals provided by the local browser.
+This not only enhances testing and mocking but also enables cross-browser workarounds through interception rather than override.

 ## Use